 Knowing how to make an Apple Music Artist Account is crucial for seeing more data and analytics.

 Apple Music is one of the fastest-growing streaming platforms today.

 When you distribute your music, you're most likely going to have it appear on Apple Music as well.

-And making sure you have full control and access to your Apple Music artist profile is a must in order to make the most out of what the platform has to offer you.
+And make sure you have full control and access to your Apple Music artist profile is a must in order to make the most out of what the platform has to offer you.

-Make sure you've got your artist page before your next release date, so you can fill in the gaps in your understanding about how people interact with.
+Make sure you've got your artist page before your next release date, so you can fill in the gaps in your understanding of how people interact with.

 Learn to promote on Apple Music with this video guide! 👇

 Use Boost Collective's free music distribution platform!
 Distribute unlimited songs to 150+ stores/platforms, and protect your content with Content ID - while also keeping 100% of your earnings.
 Use this upload form to distribute your single now: